jr200/xstate-nats/README.md

 ## Examples

-Check out the [React example](./examples/react-test/) for a complete working implementation that demonstrates:
+Check out the [React example](./examples/react-test/) for a complete working implementation.

-- Connection management
-- Subject subscriptions and publishing
-- Request-reply patterns
-- Key-Value operations
-- Real-time state updates

 ## Development